dappre/qiy-node/qs-user-node.md

 1. The Qiy Node of the Individual processes the Data Reference; it looks up the related [Data Reference Request](#data-reference-request).
 1. The Qiy Node of the Individual sends the Data Reference in an [Operation Reference Message](#operation-reference-message) to the sender of the [Data Reference Request](#data-reference-request): the [Relying Party](#relying-party), see [7.1 Send Message](#71-send-message).
-1. The Qiy App of the Relying Party receives the Data Reference in an [Operation Reference Message](#operation-reference-message) as a reply on the [Operation Reference Request Message](#operation-reference-request-message) sent earlier.
+1. The Qiy App of the Relying Party receives the Data Reference in an [Operation Reference Received Event](#operation-reference-received-event).

 ### 8.1.9 D8 Qiy App of Relying Party Asks for Data